WHERE DOES CONSERVATION FUNDING COME

 wildlife agencies, like the Mississippi Department of Wildlife,

 Fisheries, and Parks (MDWFP) involves many different people

 actively working to ensure the well-being of hundreds of species of

-birds, mammals, fish, and other animals (game and one-game alike)
+birds, mammals, fish, and other animals (game and non-game alike)

 on millions of acres of land and water.

 As you might imagine, managing our state's wildlife and habitat

 can be expensive, with millions of dollars invested each year.

 Here, the hunter enters the picture because, unlike other